marbe/ocp4-vmware-upi-installer/README.md

 and
 * `oc`

-binaries are installed under `/tmp/directory` in such a way that, after VMs poweron, you can follow and complete the installation with:
+binaries are installed under `/tmp` directory in such a way that, after VMs poweron, you can follow and complete the installation with:

 ```
 $ /tmp/openshift-install --dir=/tmp/openshift-install-<date +%Y%m%d> wait-for bootstrap-complete